Kernix13/beginner-git-commands/README.md

 ### Terminology

-Here are some basic/common terms that I had a problem with in the beginning.
+Here are some basic/common terms.
 These notes are from git, MDN, and other various sources:

 1. **upstream**: the primary branch on the original repository, is where you cloned the repo from
-1. **origin**: The default upstream repository - a reference to the remote repository from a project was initially cloned
+1. **origin**: The default upstream repository - a reference to the remote repository from where a project was initially cloned
 1. **remote / remote repository**: the version of a repository or branch that is hosted on a server (like GitHub), a shared repository that all team members use to exchange their changes
 1. **fetch**: adding changes from the remote repository to your local working branch without committing them
 1. **pull**: Pulling a branch means to fetch it and merge it, fetches and merges changes on the remote server to your working directory
 1. **push**: to send your committed changes to a remote repo, to upload local repo content to a remote repo
 1. **clone**: used to make a copy of the target repository - a copy of a repo that lives on your computer
-1. **merge**: bring the contents of another branch into the current branch - to take the data created by git branch and integrate them into a single branch
+1. **merge**: bring the contents of another branch into the current branch - to take the data created on a separate branch and integrate them into a single branch
 1. **head**: A named reference to the commit at the tip of a branch
-1. **HEAD**: your current branch, or a defined commit of a branch, usually the most recent commit at the tip of the branch, or refers to the current commit you are viewing.
-HEAD is a reference to one of the heads in your repository.
+1. **HEAD**: your current branch, or a defined commit of a branch, usually the most recent commit at the tip of the branch, or refers to the current commit you are viewing. `HEAD` is a reference to one of the heads in your repository.
 1. **blob**: (Binary Large OBject) Untyped object, e.g. the contents of a file, is the object type used to store the contents of each file in a repository

 ## Pushing your local files to an empty repo